jitech-th/blog.jitech.co.th/docs/rsyslog/gen-cert.md

 1. **OpenSSL:** Ensure that you have OpenSSL in your system.
 You can obtain the latest version of OpenSSL from the [official OpenSSL website](https://www.openssl.org/). (**Note:** this guide using OpenSSL 3.0.1)

-2. **Basic Command Line Knowledge:** Due to the different version of software, familarity with the command line interface (CLI) is neccessary to excute OpenSSL commands, navigate the file system and debugging error.
+2. **Basic Command Line Knowledge:** Due to the different versions of software, familiarity with the command line interface (CLI) is necessary to execute OpenSSL commands, navigate the file system, and debugging errors.

-3. **Administrative Privileges:** Due to the different versions of software, familiarity with the command line interface (CLI) is necessary to execute OpenSSL commands, navigate the file system, and debugging errors.
+3. **Administrative Privileges:** Depending on your operating system, you may require admministrative to perform some operations, such as install OpenSSL or create files in specifics directories.

 ## How to generate certificate